xufangzhi/xufangzhi.github.io/_pages/about.md

 My research interests include (but not limited to) natural language processing, large language models and logical reasoning.

-I have published researches in some top-tier conferences and journals, such as SIGIR, IEEE TKDE and Pattern Recognition.
+I have published researches in some top-tier conferences and journals, such as SIGIR, ACL, IEEE TKDE, and IEEE TNNLS.
 Also, I was awarded National Scholarship (3 times) and won a lot of international competition prizes.
 Also, I serve as a PC member (or reviewer) for SIGIR 2023 and IEEE TNNLS.

 # 🔥 News
+- *2023.09.12*: &nbsp;🎉🎉 One paper is accepted by IEEE TNNLS !
 - *2023.07.18*: &nbsp;🎉🎉 I join in Shanghai AILAB as a NLP research intern !
 - *2023.05.02*: &nbsp;🎉🎉 One paper is accepted by ACL 2023 !
 - *2023.04.25*: &nbsp;🎉🎉 I am invited as a PC member at SIGIR-AP 2023 !